SexChrLab/Nasonia/README.md

 ### 1. Process data

 The Wilson and Clark data were processed on a HPC cluster using SLURM and snakemake.
-To create a conda environment with the tools used in data processing, install conda (e.g. Miniconda) and run "[TODO]".
+To create a conda environment with the tools used in data processing, install conda (e.g. Miniconda) and run "conda env create -f nasonia_environment.yaml".

-Processing steps:

-QC and read trimming with FastQC, MultiQC, and Trimmomatic
+###### QC and read trimming with FastQC, MultiQC, and Trimmomatic

 The quality of the FASTQ files was assessed using FastQC and MultiQC.
 Reads were trimmed for quality and post-trimming quality was assesses again.
 To run these steps, use the script run_fastqc_trimmomatic.sh and the snakefile fastqc_trimmomatic.snakefile.

-Read mapping and gene expression quantification
+###### Read mapping and gene expression quantification

 The Nasonia vitripennis reference genome and gene annotation file were downloaded from NCBI (https://www.ncbi.nlm.nih.gov/genome/449?genome_assembly_id=716919).
 Trimmed reads were mapped to the reference with HISAT2.
 The HISAT2 index was created using the script build_hisat_index.sh.
 Gene level counts were quantified using featureCounts.
 To start the snakemake pipeline for read mapping and gene expression quantification, run run_mapping_quantification_snakemake.sh. !!!!

-BAM processing, variant calling, and ASE quantification
+###### BAM processing, variant calling, and ASE quantification

 BAM files were processed for variant calling using picard.
 To run the processing, use the script run_bam_processing.sh and the snakefile process_bam.snakefile.
 Variants were called using GATK HaplotypeCaller.
 Allele-specific expression levels were quantified using GATK ASEReadCounter.
 To run these steps, use the scripts run_gatk_haplotypecaller_asereadcounter.sh and gatk_haplotypecaller_asereadcounter.snakefile.